 Speaking of shopping, one of the things to do in Yogyakarta is going on a walk along Jl Malioboro, a shopping street packed with souvenir shops as well as clothing stores, although the most interesting thing is actually observing the very busy local life and befriending the lovely locals who gladly pose for pictures.

 As I have already said, Yogyakarta is a perfect starting point to explore some of the archeological sites and temples nearby.
-One of the places to visit in Indonesia is Kraton Ratu Boko, a site which is divided in various levels or terraces and whose exact functions are still uncertain.
+One of the things to do in Indonesia is visiting the many unique archeological sites.
+Kraton Ratu Boko is not far from Yogyakarta.
+It is divided in various levels or terraces and whose exact functions are still uncertain.
 Walking around there is very pleasant, despite the heat!

-Kraton Ratu Boko is one of the places to visit in Indonesia
+Visiting Kraton Ratu Boko is one of the things to do in Indonesia

-Prambanan – a UNESCO World Heritage Site since 1991 – is a fascinating site, not to mention the largest Hindu temple in Java, and as such one of the places to visit in Indonesia.
+Prambanan – a UNESCO World Heritage Site since 1991 – is a fascinating site, not to mention the largest Hindu temple in Java, and visiting is one of the things to do in Indonesia.
 The overall site is quite spread out in a beautiful park where it is pleasant to go for a stroll.
 Yet the main attractions are the eight central buildings.
 The best time to do a tour of Prambanan is right before sunset, when the light makes the temples glow.

 Visiting Prambanan – one of the things to do in Indonesia

 The best sunset views can actually be caught a bit far off from the central structure.

 Yet, seeing Prambanan at night is one of the nicest things to do in Indonesia!
 This amazing view can be enjoyed at its best from the nearby restaurant which, although mostly geared to tourists, has really tasty food.